jkratz55/spring-mediatR/README.md

 * Command - Dispatches to a single handler, does not provide a mechanism to return value
 * Event - Dispatches to one or many handlers, does not provide a mechanism to return value

 MediatR supports both synchronous and asynchronous dispatching.
-Asynchronous dispatching methods return a CompletableFuture.
+Asynchronous dispatching methods returns a CompletableFuture.
 The asynchronous dispatching is ideal for long running operations where you don't want to hold the container thread hostage until the operation is completed.
-If the operation is fast it is more ideal to use the synchronous variants unless you have a particular reason not to.
+If the operation is fast it may be more ideal to use the synchronous variants unless you have a particular reason not to.

-#### A Word About Spring's @Transactional and Async Dispathcing/Emitting
+#### A Word About Spring @Transactional and Async Dispatching/Emitting

-Spring does a fantasic job of making dealing with transaction incredibly easy.
-But out of the box @Tranasctional does not work across multiple threads.
-If we start a transaction from one thread and try to commit or rollback the transaction from another thread, a runtime error will be generated complaining that the Spring transaction is not active on the current thread.
+Spring does a fantastic job of providing APIs and annotations to make handling transactions easy.
+However, out of the box @Tranasctional does not work across multiple threads.
+If we start a transaction from one thread and try to commit or rollback the transaction on another thread, a runtime error will be generated complaining that the Spring transaction is not active on the current thread.
 Though we start and end the transaction from the same thread, we cannot perform database operations belong to transaction from another thread either.

 There are ways to work around this limitation, but the following is not exhaustive.